MatthijsBrem/wheelchair-design-platform/README.md

     }

-    //This function simply take a value and returns a gradient color
-    //  in the form of an unsigned 32-bit integer

-    //The gradient returns a different, changing color for each multiple of 255
-    //  This is because the max value of any of the 3 LEDs is 255, so it's
-    //  an intuitive cutoff for the next color to start appearing.
-    //  Gradients should also loop back to their starting color so there's no jumps in color.
+This function simply take a value and returns a gradient color in the form of an unsigned 32-bit integer.
+The gradient returns a different, changing color for each multiple of 255.
+This is because the max value of any of the 3 LEDs is 255, so it's an intuitive cutoff for the next color to start appearing.
+Gradients should also loop back to their starting color so there's no jumps in color.

     uint32_t Rainbow(unsigned int i) {
     if (i > 1529) return Rainbow(i % 1530);